kaykeigh-zz/galaxy-environment/README.md

 This method, unlike the previous one, defines a scale for the environment around a fixed area or volume for each galaxy.
 So, the more galaxies within that area or volume, the denser the environment.

+## Method 3: Bayesian density estimator
+An alternative method proposed by [Ivezic et. al (2005)](https://iopscience.iop.org/article/10.1086/427392/pdf), considering distances to *all* K neighbors instead of only the distance to the K-th nearest neighbor